Skip to content

 Finishing oil penetrates the wood for a deeper form of protection.
 Some finishing oils (like teak oil) will darken the wood, while others (e.g. tung oil) are known for bringing out the wood's natural colour.

-Since we advise our customers to oil their wooden benches, this step-by-step guide focuses on this process.
+Since we advise our customers to oil their outdoor wooden benches, this step-by-step guide focuses on this process.

 1. Thoroughly clean your wooden bench following the step-by-step guide above